w3f/polkadot-wiki/docs/maintain-guides-how-to-monitor-your-node.md

 `rule_files` block contains information of the location of any rules we want the Prometheus server to load.

-`scape_configs` contains the information which resources Prometheus monitors.
+`scrape_configs` contains the information which resources Prometheus monitors.

 The configuration file should look like this below: